60T-main/Youtube-Bulk-Video-Uploader/README.md

 **Download the client secret JSON file, rename it to client_secrets.json and drop it in root folder (.\Youtube-Bulk-Uploader).**

+## Running Program and Tests

 to run the program, navigate to ...\Youtube Bulk Uploader directory via console and type _python gui.py_

+To run the automated tests, use:

+pytest

+arduino
+Copy
+Edit

+This will test the credential setup and uploader using mock data.